itz-jherie/itz-jherie/README.md

 - 🌱 I’m currently learning **Polygon, Solidity, EthersJS and other web3 technologies**

-- 👯 I’m looking to collaborate on [This web3 ecommerce site](http://ecommerce-itz-jherie.vercel.app/)
+- 👯 I’m open to collaborations

 - 🤝 I’m looking for help with **Referrals, Job Placements/Internships**